 Vermont Oxford Network

-IPFCC serves as Expert Faculty and Consultant for the Vermont Oxford Network Newborn Improvement Collaborative for Quality (NICQ 2018-19).
-Teams from 56 centers are advancing neonatal intensive care through the implementation of three foundational principles—quality improvement methodology, teamwork, and family-centered care.
-Family partners are integrated in every team, as faculty in each of six homerooms, and as lead faculty for the Collaborative.
-IPFCC provides resources, education, and coaching for the Collaborative.
+Since 2018, IPFCC has been serving as Expert Faculty and Consultant for the Vermont Oxford Network Newborn Improvement Collaboratives for Quality.
+New collaboratives have begun in 2021 and are centered on critical transitions across the care continuum starting before admission and through transition to home.
+Modeling authentic partnerships, family partners are integrated in every team, as faculty in each topical homeroom, and as lead faculty for the collaboratives.
+IPFCC provides education, resources, and coaching for the collaboratives.

 Supporting the Depression and Bipolar Support Alliance Transforming Wellness Initiative